+Section 2.
+Authorized deductions will be made each biweekly pay period from the pay of each employee in accordance with this Agreement.
+It is understood that no deduction will be made by the Employer in any period for which the employee's net earnings after other deductions are insufficient to cover the full amount of the deduction.

+Section 3.
+The aggregate deductions shall be transmitted by the Employer to the Treasurer of the Union by check, not later than the last day of the succeeding month after such deductions are made.
+With each check the Employer agrees to provide the Union with a list showing the name of the employees involved, the amount deducted for each employee, and the total amount withheld for the pay periods in question.

 Section 4.
-Authorized deductions will be made each biweekly pay period from the pay of each employee in accordance with this Agreement.
-It is understood that no deduction for dues or Fair

-Share fee will be made by the Employer in any period for which the employee's net earnings after other deductions are insufficient to cover the full amount of the allotment for dues.

-- Section 5.
-The dues deducted shall be transmitted by the Employer to the Treasurer of the Union by check, not later than the last day of the succeeding month after such deductions are made.
-With each check the Employer agrees to provide the Union with a list showing the name of the employees involved, the amount deducted for each employee, and the total amount of dues withheld for the pay periods in question. - Section 6.
-All deductions of Union dues provided for in this Article shall be automatically terminated in the event of loss of exclusive recognition by the Union.
-Any individual allotment for dues or Fair Share fee withholding also shall be automatically terminated if the employee leaves the bargaining unit. - Section 7.
-The Union agrees to give prompt written notification to the Employer in the event an employee participating in the dues deduction program has been suspended or expelled from the Union.
-The Employer shall then take action to terminate his/her allotment for dues and to initiate withholding of a Fair Share fee. - Section 8.
-The Union shall be responsible for insuring that the written dues authorizations are properly completed and certified before transmitting them to the Employer. - Section 9.
-The Union shall indemnify and hold the Employer harmless against any and all claims, suits, orders, or judgments brought or issued against the Employer as a result of the action taken or not taken under the provisions of this Article. - Section 10.
+All deductions provided for in this Article shall be automatically terminated in the event of loss of exclusive recognition by the Union.
+Any individual deductions also shall be automatically terminated if the employee leaves the bargaining unit.

+Section 5.
+An employee's dues deduction authorization shall remain in effect until expressly revoked in writing by the employee in accordance with the terms of the authorization.
+When it is determined by the Union that an employee's payroll dues deductions should cease, the Union shall be responsible for notifying the Employer.
+Such notices shall be communicated in writing and shall include the effective date of the cessation of payroll dues deduction.
+The Employer shall rely on the information provided by the Union to cancel or change authorizations.

+Section 6.
+The Union shall be responsible for ensuring that the written dues authorizations are properly completed and certified before transmitting them to the Employer.

+Section 7.
+The Union shall indemnify and hold the Employer harmless against any and all claims, suits, orders, or judgments brought or issued against the Employer as a result of the action taken or not taken under the provisions of this Article.

+Section 8.
+The dues deduction provisions of this Article shall continue to pertain when any employee is transferred from one position to another position covered by this Agreement.
+Dues deductions will be resumed for employees upon their return from leave of absence without pay or recall from furlough.

+Section 9.
 The Employer shall provide the Union, on an annual basis, a list of all employees in the unit.
-This list shall contain the employee's name, address and classification. - Section 11.
-Each employee who, on the effective date of this Agreement, is a member of the Union and each employee who becomes a member thereafter, shall maintain membership in the Union provided that such employee may resign in accordance with the provisions of the Public Employe Relations Act.
+This list shall contain the employee's name, address and classification.